DevManu-de/probarlib/README.md

 # probarlib
 probarlib is a library that allows you to create a simple progress bar in the terminal.
 You can customize the text in front of the bar the bar filling character (indicator) and the size of the entire bar.
-If you want to use it in your own project you need to know the width of the terminal or enter a static width
+If you want to use it in your own project you need to know the width of the terminal or enter a static width.
+I chose not to get the terminal width dynamically because it could cause some unnecessary calculation for example:
+You already have a project that collects the width of the terminal so it is unnecessary to collect it again.
+Another example:
+You want the bar only to take half of the terminal.
+And dynamically collecting the terminal size would result in a dependency like ncurses.

 BTW probarlib is C89 compatible

+If any questions come up dont hesitate to open an issue or if you want to contribute just open a pull request.

 # Description
 This is a library that allows you to diplay a progress bar.